m4milaad/schedule-savvy-schedules/README.md

 # Central University of Kashmir - Exam Scheduling System

-A comprehensive exam scheduling system designed for Central University of Kashmir to efficiently manage and generate optimized exam timetables with advanced constraint handling and drag-and-drop functionality.
+A comprehensive, production-ready exam scheduling system designed for Central University of Kashmir to efficiently manage and generate optimized exam timetables with advanced constraint handling and drag-and-drop functionality.

 ## 🎯 Features